raminsalmas/DeepBack/README.md

  4. Running the Code

-With the dependencies installed, you can now run your code as usual.
+With the dependencies installed, you can now run the code as usual.
 For example, you can execute the script using:

 <pre>
   python Source.py